protocol/research-website/content/authors/dwarkesh-patel/_index.md

 ---

+Dwarkesh was an Associate Research Program Manager and metaresearcher at Protocol Labs during the summer of 2021.
 Dwarkesh is a computer science major at UT Austin.
-He loves learning about economics and philosophy, and hosts a podcast where he interviews well-known intellectuals called [The Lunar Society](https://www.youtube.com/c/DwarkeshPatel).
+He loves learning about economics and philosophy, and hosts a podcast called [The Lunar Society](https://www.youtube.com/c/DwarkeshPatel), where he interviews well-known intellectuals.
 Dwarkesh is interested in distributed systems because they are technically fascinating and because they have the potential to improve how we are able to store and communicate data.